AviatrixSystems/terraform-provider-aviatrix/docs/resources/aviatrix_transit_external_device_conn.md

 * `enable_ikev2` - (Optional) Set as true to enable IKEv2 protocol.
 * `manual_bgp_advertised_cidrs` - (Optional) Configure manual BGP advertised CIDRs for this connection.
 Only valid with 'connection_type'= 'bgp'.
 Available as of provider version R2.18+.
 * `enable_event_triggered_ha` - (Optional) Enable Event Triggered HA.
 Default value: false.
 Valid values: true or false.
 Available as of provider version R2.19+.
+* `phase1_remote_identifier` - (Optional) Phase 1 remote identifier of the IPsec tunnel.
+This can be configured to be either the public IP address or the private IP address of the peer terminating the IPsec tunnel.
+Available as of provider version R2.19+.

 ## Import